Quantum and higher curvature corrections to the anti-de Sitter black hole: Boundary term

 where we used the fact that on the boundary $\delta g^{\mu\nu}=0$ so that the first term inside the square brackets of \eqref{varyGHY} vanishes.
 Note also that the induced metric is also fixed on this boundary.

-Comparing \eqref{varyGHY2} with \eqref{boundary2}, we see that the variation of our proposed nonlocal GHY \eqref{GHY} action cancels the boundary term produced by varying the nonlocal bulk action.
+{If the contribution due to the variation $\delta \left(\hat{r}_\alpha\nabla^\alpha\Box^{-1}\right)$ vanishes, then} we see that the variation of our proposed nonlocal GHY \eqref{GHY} action cancels the boundary term produced by varying the nonlocal bulk action. {Admittedly, there is a caveat to this that relies on a more grounded definition of the operator $\Box^{-1}$ and its variation, which we leave for future work.}

-Equation \eqref{GHY} is one of our main results of this paper.
-We can now add this to the known local GHY term \cite{Fukuma2001} to have the full boundary action.
-We now use this to calculate the free energy of the dual field theory at the boundary, which then enables us to calculate the other thermodynamic quantities.
+{We conjecture that equation \eqref{GHY} is the significant piece of a more accurate representation of the boundary term, if there is, that would permit the succinct recasting of overall theory as an action functional.} We can now add this to the known local GHY term \cite{Fukuma2001} to have the full boundary action. {In the following section, we discuss the thermodynamic properties of the theory, extending the established results in the asymptotically flat limit to AdS.
+We emphasize that this discussion is conservative to the actual form of nonlocal GHY term.}